-The FPL radio system consists of fixed base FM radio equipment in the System Control Center, Dispatch Centers, service centers, power plants and the FPLCC.
-In addition, numerous mobile units are installed in FPL company automobiles, trucks, and mobile service vehicles.
+The FPL radio system consists of fixed base FM radio equipment in the Distribution Control Center(DCC), service centers, power plants and the FPLCC.
+In addition, numerous mobile units are installed in FPL System Control Centers(SCC), company automobiles, trucks, and mobile service vehicles.

 In the event of interruption of electric service to the base radio stations, emergency power can be supplied to the equipment.
-The FPLCC radio is typically able to communicate with the SCC, Southeast Control Center, and the Juno office.
+The FPLCC radio is typically able to communicate with the SCC, Distribution Control Center, and the Juno and Jupiter West offices.
 The other areas are accessed through a relay of radio communications.
 The FM radio system is the next level of communications backup after the phone system and the cellular phone system.